Created

 Nergal's father, banished Nergal back to Africa, but Nergal left

-a garrison of his men near Babylon, where
+a garrison of his African men near Babylon, where

 they could aid Inanna.
-Inanna then publically, "to defy the authority of Anu and Enlil,
+Inanna then publicly, "to defy the authority of Anu and Enlil,

 abrogated their rules and regulations and declared herself Supreme